thomasphillips3/100-days-of-code/log.md

 **Today's Progress:** Since I'm hosting in AWS, I want to only edit the HTML file, and store all assets (images, CSS, JS files) in AWS or in a CDN.

-**Thoughts:** While updating the images, I noticed some formatting issues have arisen.
+**Thoughts** While updating the images, I noticed some formatting issues have arisen.
 I'm using GitHub to track issues now.
 Part of becoming a better coder is learning to use the tools.

 **Link to work** [Repo](https://github.com/thomasphillips3/parkplayers/issues/1)
 **********